coq/coq/doc/sphinx/addendum/program.rst

 .. coqtop:: in

-   From Stdlib.Program Require Import Basics Tactics.
+   From Corelib.Program Require Import Basics Tactics.

 .. coqtop:: all